Rituraj-M50/Java-Tutorial/README.md

 # Java Tutorial by Rituraj Mahato
 I have created this Java + Data Structures and Algorithms Tutorials Repository to share the knowledge I gained while learning.

-# Java Tutorial by Rituraj Mahato
-I have created this Java + Data Structures and Algorithms Tutorials Repository to share the knowledge I gained while learning.

 ✳️ Most of the files will contain some additional piece of information.

 🗂 Introduction to Java - Basics <br>